TomTang01/cse15l-lab-reports/labreport5/lab8&9report.md

 **TA Response:**

 It seems that the directory you are running the grade.sh is not the same directory as the Test java files, which if I am not mistaken are in the subdirectory `grading-area`.
 In this case I would reccommend changing directory into `grading-area` before running `javac -cp $CPATH *.java` and `java -cp $CPATH org.junit.runner.JUnitCore TestListExamples`.
 As I have written here, the java files do not contain the pathnames.
-Remember to change CPATH to the relative location of the `grading-area`.
+Remember to change CPATH to the relative location of the `grading-area` instead of `LIST-EXAMPLES-GRADER`.

 ---